Myometrium: Structure

+The junctional layer is probably capable of peristaltic and anti-peristaltic activity.
+The "circle and longitudinal" layout is similar to the muscular layer of the intestines.

+It is generally believed that the junctional layer derives from the Müllerian duct, or more specifically the mesenchyme surrounding the duct.
+In 2022, it was found that the Woffian duct's mesenchyme also migrates to contribute.
+There is an obvious partitioning: the mesometrial side, derived from the Woffian, has more glands.
+Accordingly, implantation occurs on the antimesometrial side, while placentation happens on the mesometrial side.
+It is unknown what the other layers develop from.

+The myometrium contains a "side population" of stem cells.
+They are presumably what allows the myometrium to grow during pregnancy.

 Muscular structure

 The molecular structure of the smooth muscle of myometrium is very similar to that of smooth muscle in other sites of the body, with myosin and actin being the predominant proteins.
 In uterine smooth muscle, there is approximately 6-fold more actin than myosin.
 A shift in the myosin expression of the uterine smooth muscle may be responsible for changes in the directions of uterine contractions during the menstrual cycle.

 Function

 Contraction

 The myometrium stretches (the smooth muscle cells expand in both size and number) during pregnancy to allow for the uterus to become several times its non-gravid size, and contracts in a coordinated fashion, via a positive feedback effect on the "Ferguson reflex", during the process of labor.
 After delivery, the myometrium contracts to expel the placenta, and crisscrossing fibres of middle layer compress the blood vessels to minimize blood loss.
 A positive benefit to early breastfeeding is a stimulation of this reflex to reduce further blood loss and facilitate a swift return to prepregnancy uterine and abdominal muscle tone.

 Uterine smooth muscle has a phasic pattern, shifting between a contractile pattern and maintenance of a resting tone with discrete, intermittent contractions of varying frequency, amplitude and duration.

 As noted for the macrostructure of uterine smooth muscle, the junctional layer appears to be capable of both peristaltic and anti-peristaltic activity.